imnotche/info/README.md

 16. OvaqRebornPlus-RV P

-you want contact me if so send friend request to this discord shousienaga_71054 this most older ovaqreborn staff discord
+you want contact me if so send friend request to this discord shousienaga_71054

+he is most older ovaqreborn staff on discord(littlebit idiot)